 Our Whole Child Curriculum supports all aspects of preschooler's academic and social/emotional development.
 In our everyday moments, we teach language development, phonics, math skills, creative art, and playtime and drama.

-Language in the three’s room is one of the most important aspects of their developmental milestones.
+Language in the preschool classroom is one of the most important aspects of their developmental milestones.
 They are able to communicate their name and age, speak up to 500 words, and answer simple questions.
 Music, poetry, and storytime is a fun and exciting time as the students sing along and elaborate on the stories told.

 Counting and number concepts at Wellspring are a strong part of our daily activities.
 Getting plates ready for lunch, counting out cups needed, sorting veggies pulled from the garden, and selecting the right number of spoons needed for your friends are all-natural ways that children engage in number comprehension.
-We also utilize flashcards, worksheets, and small objects to teach concepts including, patterns, one to one correspondence, time concepts, sorting, and number formation.
+We use everyday objects to teach concepts including, patterns, one-to-one correspondence, time concepts, sorting, and number formation.

 Three-year-olds are usually eager to leave their mark on this world.
 They naturally pick up markers, paintbrushes, pencils, and chalk to create, draw, and communicate.
 Our three-year-old program will teach them how to form letters and numbers as it corresponds to our Whole Child Curriculum.
 Wellspring lays the firm foundation for future success.

 Loving, kind, and compassionate relationships cultivate a sense of feeling and belonging.
 Supportive teachers can facilitate friendships, communicate emotions, and talk through how to deal with challenges that arise.
 Children can develop trust, compassion, empathy, and a sense of right and wrong in an environment that is strong and positive.